joshkauffman/eosio.forum/README.md

 1. Define some `json_metadata` like this: `{"type": "alert_bps"}` or simply a string like `wake-up-bps` to be put in `content`.
 2. All BPs could have systems to watch the blockchain for such messages
-3. When 3 BPs in the top 21 sent this message, it could buzz their phone and they could gather in some agreed-upon place.
+3. When 3 BPs in the top 21 send a specific message, it could buzz everyones phones and they could gather in some agreed upon place.
 4. Many levels of messages could exist, and could change during history.